Giftbit/currencyapi/docs/quickstart/accounts.md

   })
 ```

-The response will be similar to the response for posting a transaction, with a `value` that indicates the maximum value that the account can provide for this transaction.
+The response will be similar to the response for posting a transaction with a `value` that indicates the maximum value that the account can provide for this transaction.
 Since this is just a simulation and NOT an actual transaction, it will not have a `transactionId`.

 ## Next Steps